elazarcoh/simply-view-image-for-python-debugging/README.md

 ## Dependencies

 * python>=3.4
-* At least םמק of the following packages are need to be installed:
+* At least one of the following packages are need to be installed:
   - opencv
   - skimage
   more options to come (see [TODO 1](#TODO))